Haydz/haydz.github.io/_posts/2020-04-26-ThreatDefense.md

 # How Did We Place
 5th!
 Which I feel is pretty awesome.
+Also not bad for a team of 3 out of 4 :D - Thanks Team mates!
 It was great to try a new tool and continue challenging myself.